dgreenheck/three-pinata/README.md

 - `outerMaterial` - Material for the original outer surfaces
 - `innerMaterial` - Material for newly created internal fracture/slice faces (optional, defaults to outerMaterial)

-**Properties:**

-- `refractureCount: number` - Read-only property indicating the number of times this mesh has been refractured (0 for the original mesh, 1 for first generation fragments, etc.)

 **Methods:**

 ##### `fracture(options, onFragment?, onComplete?)`